 The Centers for Disease Control and Prevention (CDC) estimates that 1 in 68 children (1 in 42 boys and 1 in 189 girls) will be born each year having the diagnosis of Autism Spectrum Disorder (ASD).
 What is it that makes these individuals so unique?
 And better yet, how can we as a society embrace and accommodate their needs?
 As children with this diagnosis are becoming adults, how do we make sure they are a productive part of our communities?
+The first step is understanding autism.

-For some, using communication tools like phones, iPads, and communication boards can help, but for others even those tools are not helpful.
+For some, using communication tools like phones, iPads, and communication boards can help, but for others, even those tools are not helpful.
 Even so, an electronic device used for communication is void of certain face to face attributes and does not open a connection or what we know as real human interaction.

 There are many instances where animals can assist in this area.
 Having a pet can open dialog, provide comfort, and help engage.
 One thing for sure is that these human interactive qualities are not usually innate in those with sensory differences and must be taught.